Developer Platform Agreement

 7.4 Financial data restrictions

-Through the Developer Services, you will never have access to raw card credentials (full card numbers, CVCs, or expiration dates), wallet private keys, or user KYC/KYB documents.
-These are handled exclusively by our infrastructure partners (Stripe and Privy).
-If you encounter any data that appears to be raw financial credentials, you must not store, log, or transmit it, and must notify Reinx immediately.
+Through the Developer Services, you will never have access to raw card credentials (full card numbers, CVCs, or expiration dates), wallet signing keys, or user KYC/KYB documents.
+Virtual card services are not currently active; if activated, raw card data will be handled through the issuing provider's secure elements.
+Wallet signing keys are held by Reinx in AWS KMS-backed infrastructure and never exposed through any API, while KYC/KYB documents are handled by Dakota.
+If you encounter data that appears to be raw financial credentials, you must not store, log, or transmit it, and must notify Reinx immediately.

 8. Intellectual property